xXDiehardmanXx/MouseInjectorDolphin/README.md

 #### This is an unfinished, alpha prototype.
 Game support is poor beyond mouselook hooks.
 I have no intentions of maintaining this software.
 Pull requests will be ignored.

+# How to Use
+Follow the quick start guide in the included readme.txt file

 # Supported Titles

 * TimeSplitters 2